 Focusing on the demographic patterns and social trends of people, the family life cycle concept describes the effect of time on a family through the different stages of life focusing on their patterns of consumption and spending based on their income.

-Product life cycle vs Family life cycle
+Product life cycles vs Family life cycles

 The product life cycle deals mainly with the process that the product goes through in its life.
 Both, Product life cycle and Family life cycle are parts of Marketing strategy.
 However, Family life cycle concerns itself more with Segmentation, targeting and positioning whereas the Product life cycle is more connected with the Planning and tactical thinking for the product.
 Thus, though the core concept of Product and family life cycle is to study different phases of a product or a family, the end analysis and its result are completely different.